element-hq/policies/docs/matrix-org/terms_and_conditions.md

 ## 2. Support

-Support for the {{ policy_homeserver }} homeserver is provided on a best effort basis by New Vector Ltd - however, support is often available from the wider Matrix Community in the public Matrix Support rooms (as listed in the [+matrix:matrix.org](https://matrix.to/#/+matrix:matrix.org) community).
+Support for the {{ policy_homeserver }} homeserver is provided on a best effort basis by Element - however, support is often available from the wider Matrix Community in the public Matrix Support rooms.

 Queries sent to [support@matrix.org](mailto:support@matrix.org) will be addressed on a best-effort basis by the paid team.
 Phone support is not provided.